-Andee's head lifted and their jaws met halfway, almost delicately locking together for a moment before Samael panted quietly and leaned down further, burying his muzzle into Andee's neck as he nuzzled close to his companion.
-The bat grinned and reached up to wrap a wing around the back of Samael's skull, keeping him held into the crook of his neck as his other hand traced slowly down along the rebel's broad chest.
-Andee's own arousal was rising between them as Samael nibbled at his neck, and he couldn't help but give a throaty grumble of delight when his companion moved his free hand down to massage along one of his thighs.
+Andee's head lifted and their jaws met halfway, almost delicately bumping together for a moment before Samael panted and leaned down further, burying his muzzle into Andee's neck as he nuzzled close to his companion.
+The bat grinned and reached up to wrap a wing around the back of the chupa's skull, keeping him held in the crook of his neck as his other hand traced slowly down along the rebel's broad chest.
+Andee's own excitement was on an unstoppable ascent as Samael nibbled at his neck, and he couldn't help but give a throaty grumble of delight when the chupa moved his free hand down to massage along one of his thighs.

 As their bodies ground together, Samael felt his embrace around Andee slip a bit with the water running over them and he cursed into the bat's fur while shifting to reposition him.
 Andee rolled his head back with a soft laugh, giving Samael a moment to push his muzzle along his neck again before he tapped a claw against the chupa's forehead.
 "Hold up, puppy..."

-But a moment later, he heard the sound of something being dragged over and he blinked curiously, leaning out slightly and then blanching at the sight of Andee pulling a small maintenance ladder to the stall.
-Samael tilted his head before grunting and pressing against the wall again as Andee swiftly spread the legs of the ladder and climbed to the top, putting him just above the rebel's eye-level while effectively trapping Samael in the shower.
-He grinned smugly as Samael stared up at him, reaching out with a wing to push the chupa back against the wall.
-"Toldja I was gonna have top bunk," he murmured, his voice both teasing and affectionate as he pressed forward and nudged his muzzle against Samael's again.
+But a moment later, he heard the sound of something being dragged across the tiles and he blinked curiously, leaning out slightly and then blanching at the sight of Andee pulling a small maintenance ladder to the stall.
+The chupa tilted his head before grunting and pressing back against the wall as Andee swiftly spread the legs of the ladder and climbed to the top, putting him just above the rebel's eye-level while effectively trapping Samael in the shower.
+He grinned smugly when Samael stared up at him, reaching out with a wing to push the chupa back against the wall.
+"Toldja I was gonna have top bunk," he murmured, his voice both teasing and affectionate as he pressed forward and nudged his maw once more against Samael's.

 Samael grinned back, sliding his arms around Andee and taking the shift of power easily into stride.
 "So ya did, ya sneaky li'l fuck..."

-Their jaws moved closer...only to pause as a rather distinct sound echoed through the main tunnel outside.
+Their muzzles moved closer...only to pause as a distinct sound echoed through the main tunnel outside.
 Samael frowned slightly while Andee's ears swiveled back, and they both glanced toward the entrance.
 "Is...that's a goose, ain't it?"

 "Puppy, wait!
 God...dammit, ya ain't even got a weapon, asshole!
 That stiff dick don't count!"
 He scrambled down from the ladder while Samael clenched his fists and approached the entrance to the passageway leading to the abandoned terminal outside.

 Samael froze when he heard a familiar voice calling out.
 Is that...
-He tilted his head before carefully peering out of the doorway.
+He tilted his head before carefully peering out from the doorway.

-A tall, muscular chupa stood at the other end of the hallway, wearing only a pair of snug jeans.
+A tall, rippling chupa stood at the other end of the hallway, wearing only a pair of snug jeans and a curious expression.
 The interloper blinked and cocked his head when Samael's features stared at him from the darkness.
 "Uh...Sammy?
 Is...that you?"

 A moment later, Andee poked his head out with a glower and the newcomer looked even more confused.
 "Wait...Andee??"